Police apologise to pro-life volunteer in silent prayer case

 Vaughan-Spruce welcomed the apology from West Midlands Police.

 "This isn't 1984, but 2023 – I should never have been arrested or investigated simply for the thoughts I held in my own mind.
-Silent prayer is never criminal." she said
+Silent prayer is never criminal," she said.

 "I welcome West Midland Police's decision to end their investigation and their apology for the time it took to do so, but it's important to highlight the extremely harmful implications of this ordeal not just for myself, but for everyone concerned with fundamental freedoms in the UK.